 worth a lot of money.

 Here are some tips for being a smart shopper:

-- Check the features - Make sure the product has
+- Check the features - Make sure the item has

 any special features you need.
 For example, if you're buying a